react-native-documents/document-picker/README.md

 ### Result

-The object a `pick` Promise resolves to or the objects in the array a `pickMultiple` Promise resolves to will contain the following keys.
+The `pick` Promise resolves to an array of objects with the following keys.

 ##### `uri`: